instead-hub/instead/doc/stead3_en.md

 ```

 'new' takes first argument is declared as a constructor function, and all
-other parameters-as argumentsconstructor.
+other parameters-as arguments constructor.
 The result of the constructor should
 be object.

 ```